Posted on Saturday, 6th October 2012 by Guest Blogger

-2. has been throwing himself into his defensive work with some energy this season, yet unfortunately it has been a little misdirected.
+2. Carlton Cole has been throwing himself into his defensive work with some energy this season, yet unfortunately it has been a little misdirected.
 Not only has he lost out in 94% of his 16 challenges this season, he’s also conceded 15 fouls along the way.

-3. has been putting his body on the line for the West Ham cause so far this season.
+3. James Collins has been putting his body on the line for the West Ham cause so far this season.
 He amassed nine blocks so far, placing him second on the EA SPORTS Player Performance Index.

-4. Southampton’s didn’t play in their last game, which means Mark Noble has now taken top spot for most distance covered this season.
+4. Southampton’s Morgan Schneiderlin didn’t play in their last game, which means Mark Noble has now taken top spot for most distance covered this season.
 Noble has covered 39.88 miles in six games, and has covered more ground than any other West Ham player in all six matches.
 No other player has top his team’s distance charts for every game so far this season.

 6. Arsenal were beaten 2-1 at The Emirates by Chelsea last weekend, despite yet another encouraging performance from The Gunners.
-The continually improving fired in just before the break, but some slightly awkward defending again cost Arsenal on a day when they probably should have come away with more.
+The continually improving Gervinho fired in just before the break, but some slightly awkward defending again cost Arsenal on a day when they probably should have come away with more.

-7. has been getting himself into some fantastic positions in front of goal for Arsenal this season, yet could do with improving his accuracy in trying to find the net.
+7. Santi Cazorla has been getting himself into some fantastic positions in front of goal for Arsenal this season, yet could do with improving his accuracy in trying to find the net.
 He’s been off target with 50% of his 22 attempts on goal so far this season.

 8. The Spaniard’s continual impact on Arsenal’s fluidity can’t be faulted though.
 He’s racked up 277 so far this season, according to the EA SPORTS Player Performance Index.